 Please note that in the Explorer Window there are three tabbed views: Project, DBMS and Excluded.

-This view shows all Tables and Columns that are available on your DBMS (Database Management System) that are not part of your Project and are not Excluded.
+This view shows all tables and columns that are available on your DBMS (Database Management System) that are not part of Project and are not Excluded.

-It is intended that you use the DBMS view after initially connecting to a database so that you can select which Tables and Columns are to be moved into your Project (using right-click action "Add to Project".)
-After you finish selecting the Tables and Columns you should switch to the Project view to develop your masking Project.
-You can return later to the DBMS view if you decide that there are additional Tables and Columns that you wish to add to your Project.
+It is intended that you use the DBMS view after initially connecting to a database so that you can select which tables and columns are to be moved into Project (using right-click action "Add to Project").
+After you finish selecting the tables and columns you should switch to the Project view to develop your masking project.
+You can return later to the DBMS view if you decide that there are additional tables and columns that you wish to add to Project.

-This view shows Tables and Columns that you have excluded using the 'Exclude' action.
-It is not necessary to exclude anything from a Project.
-It has been provided so that you can exclude Columns that you are certain are not sensitive and do not wish to see again.
+This view shows tables and columns that you have excluded using the 'Exclude' action.
+It is not necessary to exclude anything from a project.
+It has been provided so that you can exclude columns that you are certain are not sensitive and do not wish to see again.
 This is easily reversible from the Excluded view so don't worry if make a mistake or need to change this later.